Vodno to Matka Canyon: A Hikers Guide

-Hiking to Matka Canyon from Skopje’s Vodno Mountain is a great way to escape Macedonia’s bustling city.
+Hiking to Matka Canyon from Skopje’s Vodno Mountain is a great way to escape the heat of Macedonia’s capital city.

 Located just a 10-mile drive from Skopje’s city centre.
 Matka Canyon is a popular day trip for locals and tourists.

-However ditching the car and hiking to the gorge is definitely a worthwhile detour when visiting Matka.
-A well marked 6-mile trail will guide you over craggy peaks, through leafy forests, and afford endless views of Skopje’s surrounding mountains.
+Ditching the car and hiking to the gorge is definitely a worthwhile detour.
+A well marked 6-mile trail will guide you through leafy forests and over craggy peaks, affording endless views of Skopje’s surrounding mountains.

-But the rewards do not stop after the hike.
-Matka Canyon is a tranquil contrast to Skopje’s fast-paced intensity.
+But the rewards don’t stop at the end of the hike.
+Matka Canyon is a tranquil contrast to Skopje’s intensity.
 A ravine of rugged peaks sliced in two by an emerald green reservoir.
-A verdant oasis for city dwellers to relax and for vacationists to explore.
+A verdant oasis for city dwellers and tourists to relax and explore.

 Skopje to Vodno’s Millenium Cross